Balancingrock/VJson/README.md

 $ swift package generate-xcodeproj
 ~~~~

+Then navigate to the SwifterJSON folder using the Finder and double click the xcode project file.

-Then open the xcode project, select the target and make sure that under the `Build settings` in the `Packaging` options the `Defines Module` is set to 'yes' and then build the target.
+In Xcode select the target frameworks and make sure that under the `Build settings` in the `Packaging` options the `Defines Module` is set to 'yes'.

+Then build the target.

 In the project that should use SwifterJSON add the generated framework's (Ascii & SwifterJSON) under the target's `general` settings, to the `Embedded binaries`.

+(Note: to find out where the frameworks are located, select the framework and show the file inspector, that will show the path)

+Then import the framework where you need it by:

+"import SwifterJSON"

+at the top of the source code files.

 # Documentation